How to Make Your App Successful – A 4-Step Strategy

-With over 6 million apps on App Store and Google Play, most of the app developers and publishers may have trouble breaking even, let alone making a profit!
-Planning to build an app around the idea you think will either add great value in respective markets, or will add great entertainment value, is never an easy task.
+With over 6 million apps on the App Store and Google Play, most app developers and publishers may have trouble breaking even, let alone making a profit!
+Planning to build an app around the idea you think will either add great value in respective markets or great entertainment value is never easy.

-As mobile application development company and associated practices for last 8 years, we had an opportunity to collaborate with various kinds of enterprises and entrepreneurs, assisting them to implement their business ideas as apps.
-During this process of collaboration, we have observed some of those products(Apps) becoming very successful which some did not even break even.
+As a mobile application development company and associated practices for the last eight years, we have had an opportunity to collaborate with various kinds of enterprises and entrepreneurs, assisting them to implement their business ideas as apps.
+During this collaboration process, we observed some of those products(Apps) becoming very successful, and some did not even break.

-This gave us valuable insights on the factors which define app’s success.
-This post provides details and insight on how product owners of those successful apps approached planning, implementation and marketing of their product.
+This gave us valuable insights into the factors which define the app’s success.
+This post provides details and insight into how product owners of those successful apps approached the planning, implementation, and marketing of their products.

-Every new business, regardless of the area of enterprise, needs to serve one of the two objectives in order for it to become successful.
+Every new business, regardless of the enterprise area, needs to serve one of the two objectives for it to succeed.
 It should either be:

 1. An improved, more valuable version of an existing solution/process/product or